 Single mother and organizer Clarissa Doutherd is building a powerful coalition of parents.
 They’re fighting for child care and early education funds, desperately needed by low and middle-income parents and children across the United States.
 Driven by her own experience losing child care and becoming unhoused with her infant son, Xavier, she seems to be everywhere at once - at hearings, election rooms, and rallies from Oakland, California to Washington, DC.
 But juggling this work with raising her son pushes Clarissa into a personal health crisis far too common among stressed, working mothers, especially women of color.
 When the lockdown pushes more families into desperate circumstances, Clarissa and her coalition redouble their efforts, with the stakes higher than ever.
 Clarissa’s Battle gives us insight into an erupting movement, as communities across the country follow Clarissa’s successes, setbacks and indomitable resilience.

 We do not want the cost of entry to be a barrier for participation in the festival.
-If the price of buying a ticket to this film would prevent you from participating, please email the following address (email@example.com) + you will receive an auto-reply email with a free ticket code.
+If the price of buying a ticket to this film would prevent you from participating, please use the code FRIEND23 at checkout for a free ticket.
 We have set aside a set # of tickets per film on a first come first-served basis.
 Once the free tickets are no longer available, the code will no longer work.
 For anyone that purchases a ticket, we appreciate your support.
 Your ticket purchase enables us to make tickets free for those who might otherwise be unable to watch.
 This also allows the festival to support the filmmakers for sharing their work in our festival and for the festival to cover the cost of hosting the films online.

 “When we build from the ground up, from the grassroots up, when we include seniors, when we include monolingual Spanish speakers, when we include everybody from the community to come and campaign and fight for justice for our children, then that's how we win."